Jianxuan-Lei/stata-dummyout/README.md

 	.		tab(`var'), gen(`var'_)
 	.	}

 Moreover, the generated dummy variables do not have nice labels that you can use later.
-If you want a descriptive table with approproaite variable names, you need to modify the labels for all the dummy variables or use esttab's "collabel()" option.
+If you want a descriptive table with approproaite variable names, you need to modify the labels for all the dummy variables or use esttab's "varlabel()" option.
 In my mind, both are quite troublesome.

 	.	sysuse auto, clear
 	.	tab(foreign), gen(foreign_)